-- The student is responsible for setting up his/her own Master programme.
-The track coordinator (MSc-track coordinator) is available for consultation, e.g. in case of specific questions or exceptions. - 2) At the start of the Master, the student can plan a meeting with the track coordinator for discussing their study programme.
+- 1) The student is responsible for setting up his or her own Master's programme.
+The track coordinator (MSc-track coordinator) is available for consultation, e.g. in case of specific questions or exceptions. - 2) At the start of the Master, the student can plan a meeting with the track coordinator for discussing his or her study programme.
 The track coordinator can give advice on the content and suitability of courses within a profile, and checks whether the intended programme satisfies the conditions of at least one of the profiles.
 If there is any doubt, the track coordinator directs the student to the Examination Board.
-The intended programme is not processed formally at this moment by the Educational Affairs Office (BOZ). - 3) During the Master, the student is free to change one or more courses of the programme, provided that it still matches the requirements of one of the defined profiles. - 4) Around the start of the Preparation MSc-thesis course (i.e. 3 months prior to the start of the course preparation MSc thesis), the final Master programme will be checked by the Educational Affairs Office.
-In case the profile requirements are satisfied, the profile will be administered in the student's examination programme in Osiris.
+The intended programme is not processed formally at this moment by the Educational Affairs Office (BOZ). - 3) During the Master, the student is free to change one or more courses of the programme, provided that it still matches the requirements of one of the defined profiles. - 4) Around the start of the Preparation MSc-thesis course, the final Master's programme will be checked by the Educational Affairs Office.
+In case the profile requirements are satisfied, the profile will be administered in the student's examination programme in Osiris. - 5) If a student includes profile electives from other programmes than CEM/CME, it is recommended to make a selection, such that the majority of the programme is still formed by CEM/CME courses.
+In case a student chooses 3 or more profile electives that are not offered by CEM/CME, he needs approval of the track-coordinator

-4.3 Free MSc programme
+4.3 DOUBLE MSC PROGRAMMES